 I work in social, moral, and political philosophy.
 Much of my research is interdisciplinary: it brings social scientific tools and evidence to bear on moral or political questions, and so falls under the umbrella of Philosophy, Politics, and Economics (“PPE”).
 These days, I am mainly focused on questions relating to the promotion of social progress and the prevention of regression.
 But I also like to dabble.

-My co-edited volume, Essays on Longtermism, is now available (open access) from Oxford University Press.
+My co-edited volume, Essays on Longtermism, is available (open access) with Oxford University Press.

 My published papers are all available at the "research" tab above, either in final form (when open access) or as accepted manuscripts.